Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Experiment

-\textbf{From a Single View to Dozens of Views.} While Stylos can process hundreds of content inputs, we qualitatively observe a gradual decrease in visual quality once the number of views per batch (denoted as “\# views / batch”) exceeds 32.
-As shown in Fig.~\ref{fig:views}, very small batches (1 view) fail to synthesize parts of the scene such as the bench, while overly large batches (64 views) introduce edge artifacts on the tall building, potentially due to unstable Gaussian representations and the gap from training settings (no more than 24 views).
+\textbf{From a Single View to Dozens of Views.} While Stylos can process up to dozens (even hundreds) of views, we observe a gradual decrease in visual quality once the number of views per batch (denoted as “\# views / batch”) exceeds 32.
+As shown in Fig.~\ref{fig:views}, very small batches (1 view) fail to synthesize parts of the scene like the bench, while overly large batches (64 views) introduce edge artifacts on the tall building, potentially due to the gap from our training settings (no more than 24 views).
+Additionally, we provide~\ref{appendix:efficiency} Fig.~\ref{fig:scaling} to show the efficiency trend with respect to the number of views.